 Ask around, and you'll find many opinions regarding how much to charge for office cleaning.
 Use this simple framework to help evaluate all the different advice.
 Setting your fees right is critical to your cleaning business success.
 You need to understand how it's done, because if you get this wrong, you could be leaving hundreds of dollars on the table each week.

 There are two components to pricing, one is subjective (value).
 The other is objective (facts).
-Many professional office cleaners believe they can use a simple equation when calculating their rate.
+Many professional office cleaners believe they can use a simple equation when calculating their cleaning rate.
 They base it on a simple formula.
 They tick off items on a factual list, things such as square feet, number of offices, desks, windows, urinals, and so on.

 However, something important is missing from that factual, square-foot rate.
 A calculation for rates based on a formula does not account for real-world variables.